-Fake Turquoise can be found almost anywhere!
+Fake Turquoise is available almost anywhere!

-Imitation and Simulated Turquoise
+Imitation and Simulated

-Real Turquoise 1990 – 2017 © Schannep Ventures L.L.C.
+Real Turquoise 1990 – 2021 © Schannep Ventures L.L.C.
 ALL RIGHTS RESERVED